symmru/SGSS/README.md

 Please follow [3D Gaussian Splatting for Real-Time Radiance Field Rendering](https://github.com/graphdeco-inria/gaussian-splatting) for environment requirements.

 ### Server
 We use [H2O](https://h2o.examp1e.net/) as our server.
 Follow the instructions and set up your own server.
+You can install it from the [installation page](https://h2o.examp1e.net/install.html).

 ### Gurobi
 Make sure you have Gurobi correctly installed in your work path with a valid [Gurobi License](https://www.gurobi.com/solutions/licensing/).